maremita/evoVGM/README.md

-# EvoVGM: A Deep Variational Generative Model for Evolutionary Parameter Estimation
+# EvoVGM: a Deep Variational Generative Model for Evolutionary Parameter Estimation

+### Disclaimer
+**EvoVGM** is actively in the development phase.
+The names of the different package entities and the default values are subject to change.
+Please, feel free to contact me if you want to refactor, add, or discuss a feature.

 ## Overview
 **EvoVGM** is a deep variational generative model that simultaneously estimates local evolutionary parameters and generates nucleotide sequence data.
 Like phylogenetic inference,  we explicitly integrate a continuous-time Markov chain substitution model into the generative model like phylogenetic inference.